 I view Kreeft’s comparison of the various instruments of knowledge and truth as functioning as a stimulating analogy.

 Here’s that instrument to discipline comparison outlined.
-Logic’s relationship to philosophy is like:
+Logic’s relationship to philosophy is like

-- telescopes to astronomy
+- telescopes to astronomy;

-- microscopes to biology
+- microscopes to biology; and

-- math to physics
+- math to physics.

-In all of these academic fields it is possible to engage in the discipline itself without specifically using the instrument.
+In all of these academic fields, it is possible to engage in the discipline itself without specifically using the instrument.
 For example, ancient people practiced astronomy long before the telescope was invented, and studies in biology went on for many centuries before the microscope was designed.
 Similarly, it is possible to observe the general effects of physics without the formal use of mathematics, just as a person can ask common sense philosophical questions about life without appealing to the formal aspects of logic.
 Even the great philosopher Aristotle, who is credited as the “father of logic,” referred to logic as a “tool” or “instrument” (Greek, organon).
 However, the use of these amazing instruments—whether actual artifacts (telescope and microscope) or pure conceptual realities (math and logic) discovered via the human mind—produces an increase in information and knowledge that is seemingly exponential.
 Both the amount of data and the depth of potential understanding is exceedingly increased by the use of the instruments.
 And the more skilled you are at using the instrument, the better you are in your given discipline.